repugraf/gst-kit/CONTRIBUTING.md

 ## Building

-The project uses cmake-js for building the native GStreamer addon and TypeScript compilation:
+The project uses node-gyp for building the native GStreamer addon and TypeScript compilation:

 ```bash
 npm run build